What Happens If I’m Convicted of Domestic Violence?

-When prosecutors prepare their document charging a person with assault, they usually prepare it to reflect that the assault was against a family member.
-If you plead guilty, without any changes to the charge, you are admitting to everything, including family violence.
+When prosecutors prepare their document charging a person with domestic assault, they usually prepare it to reflect that the assault was against a family member.
+If you plead guilty, without any changes to the charge, you are admitting to everything, including an affirmative finding of family violence.
 A guilty plea to charges of family violence is not the only way the prosecutor can prove a domestic assault case.
 The State can also prove it by producing evidence of prior assaults that were never prosecuted.
 The consequence of conviction for this charge can be severe.

 Texas Assault Laws

 A misdemeanor assault conviction can result in up to one year in jail and a $4,000. fine.
 Probation may be available but unlike probation in some other criminal cases, information on a domestic violence charge is always available to the public.
 It is not kept private.
 As a consequence of conviction for family violence, your arrest, plea or conviction will be on your criminal record for the rest of your life.
 It can affect you in the following ways:

-- That can affect your ability to find future employment.
+- Your ability to find future employment.

 - It can stand in the way of obtaining security clearance or getting a professional license.